Skip to main content

 #

 The naive approach first.
 In Active Directory, every attribute in the schema has a systemOnly flag.
-When it’s set to TRUE, the attribute is entirely controlled by the system — no one can write to it, period.
+When it’s set to TRUE, the attribute is entirely controlled by the system, and no one can write to it.
+Period.
 That’s how objectSid works: locked at the schema level, immutable.

 sIDHistory?
 It’s systemOnly: FALSE.
 Which means AD treats it as a regular, writable attribute.
 So the logical assumption is: as a Domain Admin, with full control over an object, a simple LDAP MODIFY_ADD with the SID to inject should work.